sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

-OpenID Providers MUST support the generation of JWT encoded responses from the UserInfo Endpoint in addition to unsigned JSON objects.
+OpenID Providers MUST support the generation of JWT encoded responses from the UserInfo Endpoint.
+Responding unsigned JSON objects when neither signing nor encryption are requested by the Client as part of the `userinfo_signed_response_alg` and `userinfo_encrypted_response_alg` Client metadata parameters registered as part of Client Registration is OPTIONAL.
 Signed responses MUST be signed by the OpenID Provider's key, and encrypted responses MUST be encrypted with the authorized Client's public key.
 Please refer to [Algorithms](#algorithms) for more information on cryptographic algorithms